FREQUENTLY ASKED QUESTIONS:

 What are the rates?

-This practice charges a Private Rate and is up to about 2% higher than the average medical aid rates.
-The estimate/average charge per condition varies between R480 to R600.
-This is only and estimate and the exact amount can only be determined after the initial treatment.
-Subsequent treatments may differ in value due to change in modalities and techniques.
+Private patients are charged a private rate, which is in line with most medical aid rates.
+The estimate/average charge per condition varies between R500 - R800.
+This is only an estimate and the exact amount can only be determined after the initial treatment.
+Subsequent treatments may differ in value due to change in modalities and techniques used.

 How do I pay?